wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ## Secure Vault

 PowerAuth SDK for iOS has a basic support for an encrypted secure vault.
 At this moment, the only supported method allows application to establish an encryption / decryption key with given index.
-Index represents a "key number" - your identifier for given key.
+Index represents a "key number" - your identifier for a given key.
 Different business logic purposes should have encryption keys with different index value.

 On a server side, all secure vault related work is concentrated in a `/pa/v3/vault/unlock` endpoint of PowerAuth Standard RESTful API.
 In order to receive data from this response, call must be authenticated with at least 2FA (using password or PIN).

 ### Obtaining Encryption Key

-In order to obtain an encryption key with given index, use following code:
+In order to obtain an encryption key with given index, use the following code:

 ```swift
 // 2FA signature, uses device related key and user PIN code